lavalibs/lavalink.js/README.md

     // send this packet to the gateway
   }
 };

-voice.connect('ws://localhost:port'); // the websocket URL of your Lavalink app (optional if specified in options)
 ```

 You must extend the provided client with your own `send` method.
 You can do this by either modifying the client prototype or following the pattern above: either way, you must provide a method that sends packets to the gateway through the appropriate shard.